PopularPays/handbook/Hiring Documents/Guide to Your Equity.md

 Bullets 3–5 (above) all converted from debt to equity during our Series A (#6) round in March'17.

-Anyone is always welcome to ask Corbett any questions they have about their options, Popular Pays’s fundraising, or anything else related to equity at Popular Pays.
+Anyone is always welcome to ask Pete any questions they have about their options, Popular Pays’s fundraising, or anything else related to equity at Popular Pays.
 However, everyone should also consult a lawyer before making important financial decisions, especially regarding their equity because there are complex legal and tax requirements that may apply.